vmware/cluster-api-provider-cloud-director/docs/QUICKSTART.md

 * [Clusterctl](https://cluster-api.sigs.k8s.io/user/quick-start.html#install-clusterctl)

 <a name="management_cluster_setup"></a>
-### Create a Management cluster
+### Setup a Management cluster

 It is recommended for VCD organization administrator to create at least one management cluster per tenant.
-Refer to [Management cluster set up](MANAGEMENT_CLUSTER.md) for the detailed steps.
+Refer to the detailed steps for[setting up a management cluster](MANAGEMENT_CLUSTER.md).

 ### Create a workload cluster
-Once the management cluster is created and prepared for tenants' access, tenants can create their workload cluster(s).

-Refer to [workload cluster operations](WORKLOAD_CLUSTER.md) for more details.
+Once the management cluster is set up for tenant users, individual tenant users can create their Kubernetes workload cluster(s) using Cluster API.
+Refer to the detailed steps for [operating workload clusters](WORKLOAD_CLUSTER.md).

 ### Clean up
 Delete Management cluster (Yet to be filled)